 Men and women look at shopping very differently.
 A study by the Wharton School of Business titled “Men Buy, Women Shop” found that women are more likely to view shopping as a recreational activity, while most men just want to get out of that store with their purchase as quickly as possible.
-Because of this, women notice and care about a store’s environment and the way they were treated by the salespeople.
+Because of this, women will be quicker to notice and care about a store’s environment.
+Also, the way they were treated by the salespeople.

 A Consumer Expenditure Survey by the Bureau of Labor Statistics studied the spending choices of single women and single men.
 Here’s what they found:

-● Clothing: Females came in first place in this category.
-They spent an average of $1,140 on a category titled “apparel and services,” while men paid $813.
-Typically, women’s clothing costs more than men’s even for similar items.
+● Clothing: Women came in first place in this category.
+They spent an average of $1,080 on a category titled “apparel and services,” while men spent $842.

-● Cars: Men won this category, spending a total of $5,507 a year on personal transportation costs, compared to women’s $4,273.
+● Cars: Men outstripped women in this category, spending a total of $6,469 a year on personal transportation costs, compared to women’s $4,621.

-There have been extensive studies performed on the different investment habits of the genders.
-Most of them conclude that, of the two, men tend to be more open to risky investments.
-Females are the more cautious investors with an eye toward the future.
+There have been copious studies performed on the different investment habits of men and women.
+Most of them conclude that, of the two genders, men tend to be more confident in their financial knowledge and more open to risky investments.
+Women are the more cautious investors with an eye toward the future.
 Not surprisingly, studies have found that the average woman’s investment strategy and eventual performance tends to be more stable than the average man’s.

-Men also seem to take more of an interest in investing.
-The Black Rock Survey found that 70 percent of millennial men enjoy managing their investments compared to just 36 percent of millennial women.
+Women may be outshining men in their investment strategy, but men still take more of an interest in investing.
+A Black Rock Survey found that 70 percent of millennial men enjoy managing their investments compared to just 36 percent of millennial women.